Skip to Content

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Making this low-carb red velvet cake is pretty straightforward.
-Unlike some overly complicated red velvet recipes, this is one you can whip up rather quickly.
+Unlike some overly complicated red velvet recipes, this is one you can whip up quickly.

 Below are the ingredients and tools you’ll need.
 Note that the full printable recipe card is at the bottom of the page.